All sales teams track key performance indicators (KPIs) — but successful teams know how to choose the right ones and reach goals faster.

 What are KPIs in sales, and why are they important?

 A sales KPI is a measurable value indicating how effectively a company works toward its goals.
 These data points guide sales teams by shedding light on their performance.
-If the goal is to grow the quarterly sales by 10%, then the team’s quarterly sales are their KPI.
+If the goal is to grow quarterly sales by 10%, then the team’s quarterly sales are their KPI.
 The closer they move to 10%, the closer they are to reaching the objective.

 KPIs help sales teams and decision-makers track goals, make data-backed choices, and drive growth.
 But no individual KPI tells the whole story.
 Think of them like the various tests a doctor performs during a physical.
 While each is important, the doctor needs multiple tests to build a holistic view of a patient’s health.
 The same goes for KPIs.

 For example, sales per region show how much you sell in a given area but don’t explain why.
-Observing a concurrent rise in customer retention indicates current customers in a certain area are buying more products, not that you’re gaining traction with new ones.
+Observing a concurrent rise in customer retention indicates current customers in a certain area are buying more products, not that you’re gaining traction with new customers.
 Tracking multiple KPIs simultaneously helps pinpoint the actual behaviors behind different stats.

 Sales performance metrics versus sales KPIs: Key differences